YanivHaliwa/chatwithGPT/README.md

 - **Image processing with OCR and GPT-4 Vision integration**: Analyze images and extract relevant information.
 - **Custom bot creation with expertise and style**: Users can add special bots with custom expertise and communication styles.
     GPT will automatically determine which bot should respond to the user's query based on the context.
+- **multi bots**: default is that gpt decide which special bot to answer. but its possible to activate /multi so all bots exist will respond to same input